-(CATS AND DOGS/PET HEALTH) Ever wonder what it’s like to be stuck in a house for nine or more hours a day?
-Cooping up your pooch or feline for extended periods of time without multiple long walks a day can seriously affect your pet’s health.
+(CATS & DOGS/PET HEALTH) Ever wonder what it’s like to be stuck in a house for nine or more hours a day?
+Cooping up your dog or even your cat for extended periods of time without multiple long walks a day can seriously affect your pet’s health.

 Overeating due to idle time is a major reason why cats and dogs become overweight.
 Taking your pet out for 30 minutes to an hour daily can not only drastically improve their girth, but their mood and personality, too.

 Read more on why it’s important to exercise your four-legged friends. — Global Animal

 Try this little experiment: Ask a four-year-old to lie very still in a room by himself for six to nine hours, with no games, no books and no human interaction.
 Sure, he can look outside and watch other kids play – but he has to stay indoors.